WPF-Forge/Forge.Forms/docs/guides/environments.md

 If the user later decides to update their personal information, they will only be able to edit `FirstName` and `LastName` properties.

 A simple solution would be creating two classes `UserWithUsername` and `UserWithoutUsername`, but this is against the domain-driven philosophy.
-The more elegant solution is to customize the form based on the environment it is hosted.
+The more elegant solution is to customize the form based on the environment it is hosted in.

 For the above example, we can listen to a `"register"` flag, which indicates that the displayed form is for the purpose of registering a new user: